 - He was engaged in lawful conduct at the time of the accident.

-A defendant, therefore, may challenge a PC 597(b) accusation if he can show that while he injured a cock, he did so on accident.
+A defendant, therefore, may challenge an accusation if he can show that while he injured a cock, he did so on accident.

 3. Penalties, Punishment, and Sentencing